Lucas Orozco (He/Him)

 The fires have established a framework through which to examine the effect of materiality and authenticity.
 Using The Glasgow School of Art’s plaster casts collection, Orozco examines their material efficiency as disseminators in their use as tools for the education of artists.
 He proposes a paradox in the construction of the plaster casts as subjects: they are often devoided of stable meanings as they share a physical form with a recognisable artefact, but that is what allowed them to be the subject of representation by being the embodiment of one of the many iterations of the canon’s images; being, ironically, meant to be subjected in the educational context to continuous deforming representations.

-The physical install of this project titled On [dog’s name] will be in July during Part 2 of the student-led Alternative Degree Show Festival, where the placement of every object will follow a non-anthropocentric curating logic as it will be the consequence of tracking the unconditioned response of a domesticated animal to the artefacts.
+The physical install of this project titled On [dog’s name] took part in July during Part 2 of the student-led Alternative Degree Show Festival, where the placement of every object followed a non-anthropocentric curating logic as it was be the consequence of tracking the unconditioned response of a domesticated animal to the artefacts.

 A Nazi rock and a rock